 I am 60 years old and still it never fails to amaze me that there are people who either don't understand what RSVP means, or who don't care to put out the ounce of effort it takes to respond.
 It is incredible to me the number of people who still feel entitled to show such a lack of common courtesy!

 It's too bad that social customs can't be rewritten so that as guests arrive they are checked against the RSVP list, and those who didn't RSVP are turned away at the door!
-After a couple of embarrassments, deadbeat invitees would hopefully improve their manners in the future!

 I think the "invitation without destination" idea is worth a try.
 Please post again after the party and let us know how it worked!